hykim-soulis/Cocktail-Blog/README.md

 A simple front-end for a Cocktail blog.
 This front-end was created for a project for Udacity's Front-End Nanodegree program.

-Cocktail images were used from "https://www.bbcgoodfood.com"
+Cocktail images credited to "https://www.bbcgoodfood.com"

+Mojito recipe credit to "https://www.gimmesomeoven.com/mojito-recipe/"